How Many Hours Per Week Is Working Full Time?

 Full-time hours in different industries

-Examples of jobs and industries with non-traditional hours and workweeks:
+Examples of jobs and industries with nontraditional hours and workweeks:

-• First responders (firefighters, police force, paramedics, military)
+• First responders (firefighter, police, paramedic, military)

-• Entertainment industry (news, television & film)
+• Entertainment industry (news, television, and film)

 • Customer service (technical support, call center representative, travel agent)